-Back in May I had the absolute pleasure of photographing Laura and David's wedding in Malcesine, Lake Garda.
-I'd wondered about getting married abroad when we were planning our own wedding but I was worried it would be too complicated, costly, or that travelling would put people off.
-But.. after seeing how perfectly Laura & David's day went, how easily and cost effectively we travelled and how many guests came to celebrate we'd definitely love to look at renewing our views abroad!
-I asked if they'd be willing to share a little about their experiences and they were more than happy to...
+I recently had the absolute pleasure of photographing Laura and David’s wedding in Malcesine, Lake Garda.
+I wondered about getting married abroad when we planned our wedding but worried it would be too complicated, costly, or travelling would put people off.
+But after seeing how perfectly Laura & David’s day went, how easily and cost effectively we travelled and how many guests came to celebrate we’d definitely love to look at renewing our views abroad!
+I asked if they’d be willing to share a little about their experiences planning a destination wedding and they were more than happy to…

 What made you choose destination wedding over getting married at home?

 We always wanted to get married abroad, for the ability to extend the celebrations into more of a mini break rather than everything crammed into one day and for the weather.
-For us Italy was the perfect balance between going abroad and ensuring our family and friends were able to be there.
+For us Italy was the perfect balance.
 We also felt it was better value for money.

 How did you decide on a location and venue?

 We decided on Italy as it’s really beautiful with good weather but still affordable for people to travel.
 We also love Italian food and we got engaged in Venice so we felt a connection to the country.
-We took a trip to Lake Garda and Lake Como as our summer holiday and travelled around looking at different venues.
+Taking a trip to Lake Garda and Lake Como as our summer holiday, we travelled around looking at different venues.
 We’d done some research online but we fell in love with Malcesine as soon as we got there.
-It’s a well trodden path for UK couples but doesn’t feel crowded by weddings and we didn’t see any other weddings on our day which made it special.
+It doesn’t feel crowded by weddings and we didn’t see any other weddings on our day which made it special.
 The whole town gets involved as you are walking through and the atmosphere is amazing.

 Did you use a wedding planner?